 - 1. ALL children must be logged onto your roster for each transport. - 2.
 Ensures that all children under 5 years of age or under 40 pounds are in an approved booster safety seat - 3.
 Ensures that all children, regardless of age or weight, are in a seat with the seat belt fastened before the vehicle begins moving - 4.
 Ensures that all children are checked off on your roster upon exiting the vehicle EACH CHILD EACH TRANSPORT. - 5.
 Drivers will physically check the interior of the vehicle for compliance, debris, and ensuring that all persons have exited the vehicle.
 Only after ensuring compliance, is the driver to proceed to bring children into the building. - 6.
-Ensure that all children are accompanied into their CLASSROOM and that rosters are turned in to Classroom teachers after each transport. - 7.
-Classroom teachers will then do roll call name to face from the van roster and check in all children on the ProCare App. - 8.
+Ensures that all children are accompanied into their CLASSROOM and that rosters are turned in to Classroom teachers after each transport. - 7.
+Classroom teachers will then do roll call name to face from the van roster and check in all children on the current classroom roster which is to be turned in to the office. - 8.
+Office personnel will clock children into ProCare based on the classroom roster. - 9.
 In the event a child on the roster is not present at roll call, follow procedures for a missing child.